Stability of Attached Transonic Shocks in Steady Potential Flow past Three-Dimensional Wedges

-\section{Introduction}
+\section{$\,$ Introduction}

-We are concerned with the stability of attached transonic shock in steady flow past three-dimensional wedges with non-flat wedge surfaces.
+We are concerned with the stability of attached transonic shocks in steady flow past three-dimensional wedges with non-flat surfaces.
 This is a longstanding problem at least dating back to Prandtl \cite{Prandtl} in 1936, in which it was first conjectured that the weak shock solution is stable.
 In this paper, we develop a new approach and employ it to establish the global existence and nonlinear structural stability of attached weak transonic shocks in steady flow past three-dimensional wedges with non-flat surfaces, governed by the three-dimensional Euler equations for potential flow.
-The perturbation of the wedge and the incoming flow is allowed up to the wedge edge, which removes the assumption in \cite{ChenFang} that the perturbation is away from the wedge edge.
+The perturbations of the wedge and the incoming flow are allowed up to the wedge edge, which removes the assumption in \cite{CF} that the perturbations are away from the wedge edge.

 As indicated in \cite{CoF}, when a uniform supersonic flow passes a symmetric wedge with flat surface whose (half) wedge-angle is less than the critical angle, an attached plane shock is expected to be generated.
 There are two solutions satisfying the physical entropy condition.
-We call the solution, in which the density of the constant downstream flow is smaller, the weak shock solution, while we call the other the strong shock solution.
+The solution with smaller density of the constant downstream flow is called a weak shock solution, while the other is called a strong shock solution.
 The downstream state of the strong shock solution is always subsonic, but the downstream state of the weak shock solution can be either subsonic or supersonic, depending on the wedge-angle.
 Thus, a natural question is which one, or both, could be actually physical.
-There has been a long debate about whether the strong shock or the weak shock, or both, would be stable starting 1930s (see Courant-Friedrichs \cite[Section 123]{CoF}, von Neumann \cite{Neumann}, Liu \cite{Liu}, Prandtl \cite{Prandtl}, and Serre \cite{Serre}); this is partly because it is a basic principle in physics that a physical shock solution should be stable under small perturbations in an appropriate sense.
-Therefore, it is important to study the stability or instability of such plane shock solutions to single out the physical one.
+There has been a long debate about whether the strong shock or the weak shock, or both, would be stable starting 1930s (see Prandtl \cite{Prandtl}, Courant-Friedrichs \cite[Section 123]{CoF}, and von Neumann \cite{Neumann}; also see \cite{Liu,Serre}); this is partly because it is a basic principle in physics that a physical shock solution should be stable under small perturbations in an appropriate sense.
+Therefore, it is important to study the stability or instability of such plane shock solutions to single out the physical ones.